Heat Pump Costs UK 2026: Price Breakdown & Calculator

 Grants and Financial Help

 The Boiler Upgrade Scheme (BUS) is the big one: £7,500 off the cost of an air source or ground source heat pump.
-Your installer applies on your behalf, and the grant is deducted from the invoice — you never see it.
-The scheme runs until at least March 2028.
+Your installer applies on your behalf, and the grant is deducted from the invoice, so you never see it.
+The scheme budget was topped up to £295m for 2025/26 and has been extended to 2030.
+From 28 April 2026, air-to-air heat pumps are also eligible for a separate £2,500 grant (one grant per property; you can't claim both).

 But BUS isn't the only financial help available:

-- ECO4 scheme: If you're on a low income or certain benefits, you may qualify for a fully funded heat pump through your energy supplier's ECO4 obligation
+• ECO4 scheme (England, Scotland, Wales): If you're on a low income or certain benefits, you may qualify for a fully funded heat pump through your energy supplier's ECO4 obligation.
+Extended to 31 December 2026.

 Mortgage lender incentives are a less well-known source of help.
 Several lenders now offer cashback for energy-efficient home improvements: